We all know how annoying a persistent itch can be.

 Some of those processes directly involve and affect the skin.

-A paper published in the journal of Trends In Pharmacological Sciences in 2009 reviewed the growing literature highlighting the relationship between skin health and the ECS.
+A paper published in 2009 reviewed the growing literature highlighting the relationship between skin health and the ECS.

 For example, the study shows that recent research has found that the activation of both CB1 and CB2 receptors causes specific reactions in a variety of skin cells.